toverainc/willow-autocorrect/README.md

 ### LLM Integration
 We have internal testing with various LLMs.
 Typesense and Langchain [can be integrated](https://python.langchain.com/docs/integrations/vectorstores/typesense?ref=typesense) so this will get really interesting.

-### Vector search accelerated with WIS
-Up to this point this all has been pretty simple in the grand scheme of things.
-We can leverage WIS accelerated text embedding models and vector search in Typesense and WAC.

 ### Multiple languages
 Not a problem, just need to get around to it.